dfelinto/blender-manual/manual/modeling/texts/properties.rst

          in *Edit Mode* the whole text remains visible (and overflows as needed).

 Size X, Y
-   Specifies the width and height of the text box, if set to **zero** no word-wrap happens (it is ignored, and the whole text box system is disabled if all are set to a null size).
+   Specifies the width and height of the text box, if set to **zero** no word wrapping happens (it is ignored, and the whole text box system is disabled if all are set to a null size).

 Offset X, Y